-Early this morning guests will be escorted with skilled guides who will go paddling or with an electric motor on the Awariku Lake for bird and wildlife spotting.
+Guests will be escorted with skilled guides who will go paddling or with an electric motor on the Awariku Lake for bird and wildlife spotting.
 Egrets and ibises are regular sightings and there is also the possibility of seeing Giant River Otters and Black Caiman.
 Paddle through a creek in some lowland forest and come out into the Rupununi River.
 Once on the river, you will drift down to the main landing and then return to Caiman House.
 In low water you will paddle back to the landing where you embarked.

-After breakfast vehicle transfer from Caiman House to Lethem on the Brazilian border.
+Vehicle transfer from Caiman House to Lethem.